ibrahimfqaisi/ten-thousand/README.md

     pip install -r requirements.txt

-## How do you run tests?oll
+## How do you run botss?oll

-pytest
+- run :    ten-thousand/bots.py